mp3skater/Jumping-squared/README.md

 </a>

 ## Running the game
-For now you should be able to run the game on any device supporting **IntellIJ Idea** with **JAVA** 22+ installed, by running the set run configuration **launch Game** or also by running the class **main/Main**.
-Later I will try to convert it into a gradle project so it'll become easier.
+To run this project you must have **JAVA** installed (preferably [java 22.0.1](https://jdk.java.net/22/) or more).
+For now you should be able to run the game on any device supporting **IntellIJ Idea**, by running the set run configuration **launch Game** or also by running the class **src/net/mp3skater/main/Main**.
+Or you can download the [latest release](https://github.com/mp3skater/GetOP-mod-data/releases)(coming soon) and execute it by doubleclicking it on the desktop or inside of the file explorer.

 ## Technologies
 Huge thanks to [RyiSnow](https://www.youtube.com/@RyiSnow) for his amazing tutorials that helped this project massively!